dmamills/markit/README.md

-# Mark It
+# markit

 Yet another markdown editor.
-Written using node-webkit and angularjs
+Little bit of fun experimenting with node-webkit and angularjs

 ## Setup
 ```